Run a Kubernetes Cluster on Spot Instances in 4 Steps

 We are almost there!
 All that is left is to install the Spotinst Kubernetes controller in your cluster.
 The Spotinst Kubernetes controller is a designated pod inside your Kubernetes cluster that reports cluster-related information, such as node utilization.

-Elastigroup MCS uses this information to scale your cluster up and down to ensure your optimal node packing.
+Elastigroup uses this information to scale your cluster up and down to ensure your optimal node packing.

 To install it, simply run the bash script provided to you in the creation wizard’s ‘Connectivity’ stage.
 The script can be run from any machine that has Kubectl installed and is configured for your cluster.